FredKSchott/snowpack/www/_template/reference/configuration.md

 > To generate a basic configuration file scaffold in your Snowpack project run `snowpack init`.

+## config.root
+`string`
+Default: `/`

+Specify the root of a project using Snowpack.

+Previously config.cwd

 ## config.extends
 `string`
 Default: TODO